Dr Natalie McKirdy

 Biography

 After completing her Bachelor of Applied Science (Medical Science) at Queensland University of Technology, Natalie pursued an Honours research project to develop a transplantable layer of cells grown upon a silk membrane with the aim of restoring sight to patients with corneal endothelial dystrophy.
 After two years working in clinical trials and feto-maternal research, she returned to her first love (ophthalmic research) to earn her PhD enrolled through the University of Queensland’s School of Medicine, with her lab work carried out at the Queensland Eye Institute.
-Awarded in 2018, her PhD project investigated compounds from raw silk in a range of therapeutic applications, including as a biomaterial for restoring a key cell population lost due to the common blinding condition, age-related macular degeneration (AMD).After several years project managing a state-wide science outreach program, Natalie has returned to QUT to contribute to the MRFF-funded corneal bioengineering project and project manage the international collaborations she established to investigate a rare blinding condition, Iridocorneal Endothelial (ICE) Syndrome.
+Awarded in 2018, her PhD project investigated compounds from raw silk in a range of therapeutic applications, including as a biomaterial for restoring a key cell population lost due to the common blinding condition, age-related macular degeneration (AMD).After several years project managing a state-wide science outreach program, Natalie has returned to QUT to contribute to the MRFF-funded corneal bioengineering project (BIENCO Vision) and project manage the international collaborations she has established to investigate a rare blinding condition, Iridocorneal Endothelial (ICE) Syndrome, and other rare forms of glaucoma.

 Personal details